Switching Regulators

 Analog Dialogue

-- NEW PMBus Protocols for Controlling and Monitoring the MAX20734 Switching Regulator
+- PMBus Protocols for Controlling and Monitoring the MAX20734 Switching Regulator

 - AN170 - Honing the Adjustable Compensation Feature of Power System Management Controllers PDF